 By hosting leading legal thinkers from across the nation, members develop relationships with these prominent figures.
 Membership in the national organization entitles you to one-year subscriptions to the Harvard Journal of Law & Public Policy, the society's national legal journal, and the Federalist Paper, the society's newsletter.
 Members of the national organization also receive a scholarship equal to half of the amount of reasonable travel expenses to attend the society's annual National Student Symposium, which brings together members of the various student chapters nationwide for a weekend event featuring many prominent legal thinkers.
 This past year's Symposium was held at Yale Law School and featured Hon.
 Ted Olson, Solicitor General of the United States, Prof. Richard Epstein, University of Chicago, Prof. Yale Kamisar, University of Michigan, and Hon.
 Guido Calabresi, U.S. Court of Appeals for the Second Circuit, among many others.
 This year's event will be held at Notre Dame Law School and is sure to be just as successful.

-For more information contact:
+For more information contact 2015-2016 leadership: